redhat-cop/rhis-builder/README.md

 - ensure that foreman-proxy configuration exists for DNS zone update.
 - configure any DNS zone forwarding

-At the end of this phase we have a fully functional IdM Realm with integrated certificate authority and DNS.
+At the end of this phase we have a fully functional IdM Realm with integrated self-signed certificate authority and DNS.
 Please note, we don't support the generation of a CSR yet for external signing.
 This will come in a future iteration.

 See the Wiki page for [configuring the idm variables](https://github.com/parmstro/labbuilder2/wiki/Configuring-the-IdM-variables).

 ## Phase 3 - bootstrap the Satellite server

 This is a truly massive section.
 This phase installs and fully configures a Satellite server.
 The configuration of Satellite has two components - those configuration components that are considered mandatory for the functionality of our demonstrations and those components that are optional.
 The optional configuration components are those that you want to add to customize the environment for your builds or that perhaps you are working on for a new example/demonstration/deployment.
-By setting up mandatory and optional components it allows you to generate a build that you know works and then slowly add to it without mucking up stuff that you know works.
+By setting up mandatory and optional components it allows you to generate a build that you know works.
+You can then slowly add to it without mucking up stuff.
 The configuration covers almost every aspect of Satellite including:

+### Satellite Preparation
 - configure the Satellite prerequisites
 - registering the satellite to Identity Manager
 - creating certificates for the Satellite instance